sn99/Optimizing-linux/README.md

 **Note:** In my case I was not able to find `nvidia-dbus.conf`, but `nvidia-powerd.service` existed.

 You can find these and more NVIDIA related documentation on https://download.nvidia.com/XFree86/Linux-x86_64/.
 Select your driver based on `nvidia-smi` output -> Open `README`.
 The above configs instructions are under "Dynamic Boost on Linux".

-If you have done everything correctly till now you should be able to see new wattages:
+If you have done everything correctly till now, you should be able to see new wattages:

 ```
 $ nvidia-smi -q | grep -i "Power Limit" -A4